Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 2. Major boost to weapon damage.
 Minor Boost to other stats.
 Projectiles change shape to something more pointy (Level 3)
 3. Major boost to Firerate, absolute stream of bullets at this level.
 (Flame effect out gun exhaust) (Level 5)
 4. Boost to all Weapon stats (Flame effect turns into plasma.
 Projectiles now shine a special color) (Level 7)
-5. SliceShot Cooldown removed & Range/Area increased (Show overflowing line of energy along gun tip.
-Gun becomes golden) (Level 9)
+5. 2nd Gun appears in left hand.
+(Show overflowing line of energy along gun tip.
+Guns becomes golden.
+Sliceshot on 2nd gun will have inverted camera controls) (Level 9)

 # Default Player Controls: